GTN-Quebec/lom2mlr/documentation.md

 #### general/language suivant ISO 639-3

 Ideally, language should follow ISO 639-3.
 This can be detected by a regular expression, and we can then translate as `MLR-3:DES0500`.
+Note that some letter triplets might not be valid ISO 639-3, which would not be detected by a simple regular expression.

     :::xml
     <general>